Donations API guide

 }

-For more details, see the spec GET:/donations/v1/agreements/{agreementId}.
+For more details, see GET:/donations/v1/agreements/{agreementId} in the spec.